Elevation: 12,023 ft

 My choice is to avoid the talus whenever possible.
 So, I scrambled up this rock rib for the final pull up to the Church Donaldson ridge.

-The summit will finally comes into view, and it is close once you reach the ridge top.
-You will find that you are well above the low spot of the Church Donaldson ridgeline.
+The summit will finally come into view, and it is close once you reach the ridge top.
+You will find that you are well above the low spot of the Church-Donaldson ridgeline.

 North East Ridge Route, Class 3

 Donaldson’s northeast ridge climbs 400 feet of steep terrain from the ridge connecting the peak to No Regret Peak.
 I descended and then climbed this ridge with Andrew Chiles and Mark Jones while attempting to climb over to No Regret.
 The ridge is composed of steep slabs, mostly covered with loose scree and it takes a little time to navigate the lower sections.